 This loaded question depends on several factors.
-Every workers comp settlement for a herniated disc is contingent on the following:
+Every workers compensation settlement for a herniated disc is contingent on the following:

 Work Status and Multiple Injuries

-How Average Weekly Wage Determines Workers Comp Settlement Value for a Herniated Disc
+How Average Weekly Wage Determines Workers Compensation Settlement Value for a Herniated Disc

 Loss of Wage Earning Capacity